 Pilliga Nature Reserve was created in December 2005.
 It covers an area of 80627ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Highlights: The Pilliga Forest is the largest remaining native forest on the Australian continent.
 Nearly half the Pilliga forest is managed by the National Parks and Wildlife Service to protect this unique area including the habitat of declining woodland bird species and a large koala population.
 Other species that live here include eastern pygmy possums, swamp wallabies, eastern grey kangaroos, red-necked wallabies, barking owls, squirrel gliders, and the south-eastern long-eared bat.

 Activities: Follow the bird route through the Pilliga Forest to observe some of the 240 bird species recorded, including barking owls, turquoise parrots and other threatened species.
 Enjoy the many forest drives.
 Picnic facilities, barbeques and toilets are available at Salt Caves picnic area in nearby Timmallallie National Park.

 Access: Located between Narrabri and Coonabarabran on the Newell Highway, the Pilliga forest has a complex system of tracks and roads.
 It is recommended that advice is obtained before visiting the area.
 Many roads in the area are unsealed and poorly marked.
 Prior to your visit, contact the Baradine office between 8:30 am and 4:30 pm Monday to Friday, for further information and directions.

 For information on visitor attractions and facilities in this area, visit the Pilliga National Park webpage.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/visit-a-park/parks/pilliga-nature-reserve/local-alerts